How to Re-register the Microsoft Store app in Windows 11

 Get-AppxPackage -AllUsers *WindowsStore* | Foreach {Add-AppxPackage -DisableDevelopmentMode -Register "$($_.InstallLocation)\AppXManifest.xml"}

-When you are done, close the Terminal app and relaunch the Microsoft Store app.
+When finished, close the Terminal app and relaunch the Microsoft Store app.

 That should do it!